 We welcome you to be a part of the IAHA Mentoring Program, a comprehensive and holistic package designed to support your personal and professional journey.

 - a comprehensive workbook containing a self-paced learning program

 - a mentoring agreement, which will be created and agreed upon by both mentoring partners and sent to IAHA so that we can know how best to support you.

 Mentoring is an alliance or a mutually beneficial relationship between two or more people that can provide additional support and guidance in your journey or ongoing professional development.
 Mentoring is a learning and empowerment tool rather than a teaching method.

 The mentoring process assists individuals to reflect on their own experience and make informed decisions to solve problems and achieve their goals.
 Mentoring can value add and complement the support and assistance you may already receive.

-The following webinar videos have been developed to assist you as you start and move forward in your mentoring journey.
-They are designed to assist you and your mentor/mentee to make the most of your mentoring partnership.
+The following webinar videos have been developed to assist you in starting and moving forward in your mentoring journey.
+They are designed to help you and your mentor/mentee make the most of your mentoring partnership.